lanodburke/Ticket-Tracker/README.md

 When the EventDetailPage is loaded it makes an API call to Ticketmaster's event details endpoint.
 The page has two Pivot items; Details and Map.
 The Details page displays the event image, event name, venue name, start date, event info, venue info and a link to buy the tickets off of ticketmasters website.

+The Map Pivot display a Map Control with the longitude and latitude of the event and the venueName with a pin.

 ## Supported Countries
 | Country Code   | Country |
 | :--| :---------------|